-NEW!!
 In December 2007, President Bush signed into law the Virginia Graeme Baker Pool & Spa Safety Act.
 The law went into effect December 19, 2008 and requires safety improvements for public pools and spas, specifically in the area of entrapment prevention.
-Year round public pools had to be in compliance by the December 19th, 2007 and seasonal pools had to be in compliance by opening time for the 2009 season.
+Year round public pools had to be in compliance by December 19, 2007 and seasonal pools had to be in compliance by opening time for the 2009 season.

 For More information on the law or it's requirement click here to download the State of Connecticut's Department of Public Health Recreation Program's Frequently Asked Questions (FAQ) Document.
 And don't forget to check PoolSafety.gov's site for further information on how to comply and what to look for when purchasing Drain covers to comply.

 All public and semi-public swimming pools within the district are inspected for compliance with the Connecticut Public Health Code including the new Virginia Graeme Baker Pool & Spa Safety Act, for the prevention of Recreational Safety & Water Illness.
 With most pools within the district being seasonal, the pools are inspected each year before opening and must be in compliance with the health code prior to being issued their license and allowed to open.
 Pools open year around are inspected on a more frequents basis.
 The inspection process involves checking compliance of the water chemistry as well as ensuring proper safety equipment & procedures.

 If you're a homeowner, the following links will provide information to help you maintain and operate your residential pool or spa safely.
 Please click on the links below: